About Me

 I’m a fourth-year Ph.D. student in Econometrics at the University of Wisconsin-Madison, advised by Jack Porter and Harold D. Chiang.

-I develop statistical theory for inference with modern nonparametric and machine learning estimators, using generalized U-statistics as a unifying framework.
-One strand of my research builds local inference procedures for causal parameters like heterogeneous treatment effects, where I show that the standard remedy of sample splitting can be avoided without sacrificing validity — preserving the scarce local information that makes such problems hard in the first place.
+I develop statistical theory for inference with modern nonparametric and machine learning estimators, with generalized U-statistics as the unifying framework.
+One strand of my research builds local inference procedures for causal parameters, such as heterogeneous treatment effects.
+In this work, I show that the standard remedy of sample splitting can be avoided without sacrificing validity.
+Avoiding sample splitting preserves the scarce local information that makes these problems hard in the first place.

-A second strand provides the theoretical foundations for this approach, establishing when the jackknife — simple, assumption-light, and widely used — remains valid for the complex, high-order estimators these procedures rely on, extending classical theory to settings it did not previously cover.
+A second strand provides the theoretical foundations for this approach.
+It establishes when the jackknife, a simple, assumption-light, and widely used method, remains valid for the complex, high-order estimators these procedures rely on.
+This extends classical theory to settings it did not previously cover.